Samagra-Development/Samagra-Website/src/pages/our-team/index.md

     bio: >-
       Aman holds an MBA from IIM Kozhikode and a Bachelor's degree in Electrical & Electronics Engineering from BITS Pilani.
-Before joining Samagra, he was working as a Product and Sales Manager for the Indian marketplace at Amazon.
-In his spare time, Aman enjoys painting, sketching, playing the Piano and listening to podcasts.
+Before joining Samagra, he was working as a product and sales manager for the Indian marketplace at Amazon.
+In his spare time, Aman enjoys painting, sketching, playing the piano and listening to podcasts.

       A strong motivation to enable society and state to co-create good governance using technology, brought him to Samagra.